\\\ Pets Travel

 The recent pandemic has reduced the amount of animals being flown by air across the globe with hefty increases in their costs for doing so, reported by the Financial Times, Spring 2021.
 Where as the APATA The International Pet and Animal Transportation Association, confirmed in 2017 that more than 2 million pets and other live animals were transported Internationally from the United States and more than 4 million worldwide.
 Airlines had been increasingly advertising their pet services and care, vying for much needed passengers revenues.

 Taking a look closer to home, it’s important our beloved pets are carried safely, and that the driver and occupants of vehicles as well as the pet, are insured to travel in vehicles.

 There’s facilities for pets to travel with owners on UK sea crossings, UK trains, as well UK internal flights.
-We offer some helpful FAQ’s and Tips.
+Pet Check offer some helpful FAQ’s and Tips.

 How do I make my pet safe whilst travelling in a vehicle?

 - 1. Before your puppy or dog gets into a car, ensure it is wearing it’s collar and ID tag.

 - 2. Always carry a bowl and some fresh cool water for pet stops.